-Buckingham Palace, the London residence of Her Majesty The Queen, is one of the few working royal palaces, remaining in the world today.
+The London residence of His Majesty The King Buckingham Palace is one of the few working royal palaces remaining in the world today.

-The administrative headquarters of the Monarch Buckingham Palace is also used as a venue for Royal ceremonies, State Visits and Investitures.
+Buckingham Palace is the administrative headquarters of the Monarch that is also used as a venue for Royal Ceremonies, State Visits and Investitures.

-The State Rooms at Buckingham Palace, which are used regularly, for official and State entertaining, by The Queen and members of the Royal Family, are mainly in the west wing facing the gardens.
+The nineteen State Rooms at Buckingham Palace, which are used regularly for official and State entertaining by The King and members of the Royal Family, are mainly in the west wing facing the gardens.

 Buckingham Palace has been the official London residence of Britain's sovereigns since 1837.

 Queen Victoria was the first Monarch to take up residence in Buckingham Palace.

 The familiar and much photographed view of the Palace is the East Wing.
 The State Rooms are behind in the West Wing.